 My debut novel, A Calculated Life, was a finalist for the 2013 Philip K. Dick and Kitschies Golden Tentacle Awards.
 Sleeping Embers of an Ordinary Mind is one of The Guardian’s best SFF books of 2015.
-Dreams Before the Start of Time is one of Publishers Weekly’s most anticipated titles of Spring 2017.
+Dreams Before the Start of Time, released this month, received a starred review from Publishers Weekly.

 “Anne Charnock’s third novel . . . showcases all that is most imaginative and forward-thinking in British science fiction right now.”